Steerlean/Karate-Feign-Wiremock-Demo/README.md

 Edit "Run Configuration" of the Karate Test file, and enter ":karate" for the Tasks field.

 ###TODOs
-1. Fix Karate Tests
+1. Add a flag to make Karate become integration tests by stopping service mocks
-2. Add Karate gradle task to run app before running karate
+2. Run both spring-application and karate tests in one thread
-3. Add a flag to make Karate become integration tests by stopping service mocks
+3. Replace Wiremock with Karate Netty